 This new stream provides students with the time, financial and academic support to pursue professional and graduate training while completing their medical degree.
 It also allows students to tailor their learning to their interests.

 Brahmbhatt aspires to one day work in pediatric surgery but her passion to improve Indigenous and rural access to care has her also pursing her Master’s in Public Health (MPH).
 Poleksic has an evolving interest in mental health, and is fascinated by the history of medicine, the focus of her graduate training abroad.

 “MD+ is a student-focused strategic opportunity we created after listening to our students,” said Dr. John Yoo, dean of Schulich Medicine & Dentistry.
 “We are giving them an opportunity to pursue a highly individualized approach to their education, with new options to explore interdisciplinary learning that will support their future success.”

-The program offers medical students four different pathways to pursue graduate training ─ thesis-based, course-based, concurrent or international – in a wide variety of subjects.
+The MD+ track offers medical students four different pathways to pursue graduate training ─ thesis-based, course-based, concurrent or international – in a wide variety of subjects.
 Offerings include basic sciences, the history of medicine, public health, global health management, space studies, music performance and business, with additional programs being developed.

 “I know how difficult it is to pursue graduate training during and after residency,” Yoo said.
 “We wanted to create a construct that reduces those challenges, while broadening new possibilities for our students.”